robsontenorio/laravel-tdd-docs/README.md

 ````

 To use BEHAT with Laravel you need a series of settings, have some extra files, and follow a restricted pattern.
-The way test classes are generated is somewhat confusing, as your app growns.
+The way test classes are generated is somewhat confusing, as your app grows.

-You can also get a detailed report of your tests when using plugins to export results to html, **what is great!**
+You can also get a detailed report of your tests when using [plugins](https://github.com/dutchiexl/BehatHtmlFormatterPlugin) to export results to html, **what is great!**

-# And if...
+# :bulb: Well...
+And if ...

-And if we could to have same result with zero config, by just commenting your testing files?
+And if we could to have same result (structured tests and reports) with zero config, by just commenting your testing files?

 # Install